AaronWChen/MeaLeon/README.md

 3. Other recipes should ideally contribute to under represented cuisines in the database.

+For 2 and 3:
+Finding new recipes and adding to the database will be moved into a new repo.
+The libraries and scripts needed for that work is different and lighter weight.
+Moving the scraping to a new repo should allow for that work to be done on less powerful computing hardware and represents a new MVP.

-3. A classification algorithm will need to be used to estimate the cuisine classifications of new recipes.
+4. A classification algorithm will need to be used to estimate the cuisine classifications of new recipes.

-4. That algorithm will then need to incorporate the ability to take multi- label classifications: For example, an ideal classification for Dandan noodles should return Sichuan, Chinese, and East Asian for cuisine.
+5. That algorithm will then need to incorporate the ability to take multi- label classifications: For example, an ideal classification for Dandan noodles should return Sichuan, Chinese, and East Asian for cuisine.

-5. Other implementations of this would be interesting for home cooks.
+6. Other implementations of this would be interesting for home cooks.
 One example would be an Alexa skill or Google Home integration to display or read aloud the proposed recipe steps and ingredients via smart home devices.

-6. After discussion with Karen Warmbein (https://github.com/karenkathryn), I will attempt a model using Word2Vec with a CBoW architecture using a CBoW window of 1 word to see the difference.
+7. After discussion with Karen Warmbein (https://github.com/karenkathryn), I will attempt a model using Word2Vec with a CBoW architecture using a CBoW window of 1 word to see the difference.
 She suggested that the initial training would speed up as compared to TF-IDF and I wonder if the size of the deployed app would be smaller.

 # Requirements
 This repo uses Python 3.7.4.
 All python packages can be found in the